 - 1.5 cups powdered sugar

-- 8 ounces Neufchâtel Cheese at room temp (must be at room temp)*
+- 1 package Neufchâtel Cheese 8 ounces, at room temperature (must be at room temp)*

-- Place cake mix in large mixing bowl.
-Add whole eggs, milk, and melted butter.
+- Place the cake mix in a large bowl.
+Add the whole eggs, milk, and melted butter.
 Beat with an electric mixer until blended and smooth, about two minutes, scraping down sides as needed.1 Duncan Hines White Cake Mix, 3 large whole eggs, 1 cup whole milk, 1/2 cup butter

 - Spray a 9x13 baking dish with cooking spray.
-Spread cake batter evenly into pan.
-Bake at 350 for about 30 minutes, or until toothpick inserted in center comes out clean.
+Spread the cake batter evenly into the pan.
+Bake at 350 for about 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Just before removing cake from oven place strawberry preserves in a microwave safe bowl or measuring cup.
-Microwave at 30 second intervals, stirring after each, until preserves become runny.
+- Just before removing the cake from the oven, place the strawberry preserves in a microwave-safe bowl or measuring cup.
+Microwave at 30-second intervals, stirring after each, until preserves become runny.
 Spread preserves evenly over hot cake.
-Allow cake to cool completely
+Allow cake to cool completely.1 cup strawberry preserves

 - Garnish with fresh berries, cover, and refrigerate for several hours before serving.